Skip to Content

 Food

 A fishing vessel with packed nets is also an excellent food source for a hungry dolphin.
-For hundreds of years, these mammals have been swimming beside ships, and it seems to scientists that they must have learned from experience that where there are humans, there is also a good chance of food.
+For hundreds of years, these mammals have been swimming beside ships, and it seems that they must have learned from experience that where there are humans, there is also a good chance of food.

 Ever wondered what senses dolphins have?
 If so, find out here.